Common Terms in Customs

 Methods of Payment in Import/Export

-Letters of Credit (LC) - An LC is an undertaking by a bank to make a payment to a named beneficiary within a specified time, against the presentation of documents which comply strictly with the terms of the LC.
+Letters of Credit (LC) - A letter of credit is an undertaking by a bank to make a payment to a named beneficiary within a specified time, against the presentation of documents which comply strictly with the terms of the LC.
 The parties to a LC are usually a beneficiary who is to receive the money, the issuing bank of whom the applicant is a client, and the advising bank of whom the beneficiary is a client.
 Almost all LCs are irrevocable, they cannot be amended or cancelled without prior agreement of the beneficiary, the issuing bank and the confirming bank, if any.
 Typically, the documents a beneficiary has to present in order to receive payment include a commercial invoice, international waybill of some kind, and insurance documents.
 However, the list and form of documents is open to interpretation and negotiation, and there might be requirements to present documents issued by a neutral third party evidencing the quality of the goods shipped, or their place of origin.

 Electronic funds transfer (EFT) - An EFT refers to the computer-based systems used to perform financial transactions electronically.
 Most governments and customs authorities will prefer EFTs, and usually have a designated bank account for all deposits.
 A government managed bank account has the advantage of enabling transparent monitoring of funds transfer,.